mayank-jangid-moon/ModAI_cpp/PROJECT_SUMMARY.md

 7. **UI Components**
    - `MainWindow`: Main application window with splitter layout
    - `DashboardModel`: QAbstractTableModel for content table
+   - `DashboardProxyModel`: Filtering and search functionality
-   - `DetailPanel`: Right-side detail view with action buttons
+   - `DetailPanel`: Right-side detail view with action buttons and image previews
    - `RailguardOverlay`: Animated overlay for auto-blocked content
    - `ReviewDialog`: Dialog for human review workflow

 8. **Export Functionality**
-   - PDF export (text-based, extensible to QPrinter)
+   - PDF export using `QPdfWriter` with rich layout and image support
    - CSV export with all fields
    - JSON export with full item data